pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/guide/headings.md

   `[Show result for a slice]`

-2. Enter the title in both English and French in their respective fields.
+2. Enter the title in the `Title` field both English and French in their respective fields.

-  `[Show result]`
+  `[Markdown Component]`

 ## Within the content of the Slice